 All year long I'll be including some items of historical interest

-A BIG THANK YOU SHOUT OUT TO EVERYONE THAT MADE THE JULY SHOW ONE OF THE BEST EVER!!!
+A BIG THANK YOU TO ALL THE VENDORS AND VISITORS THAT MADE THE SEPTEMBER SHOW SO MUCH FUN!

-Someone turned in a shopping bag that was left in their booth at the July show.
-If you lost a bag with purchased items please contact Dan at 775-741-9524.
+Someone lost a cross necklace at the Sept. show.
+If you lost one and can describe it please contact Dan at 775-741-9524.

 Don't forget to "Share" the posts on your pages too and have your friends "Like" the page.

-Please feel free to post announcements of other shows you are going to also.
 I am also happy to post calendars of when shows are on the TannersReno.com website.
-Just send me a note and I'll post them.
+Just send me a note and I'll add it to the Shows page.

 The Tentative (but pretty firm) 2015 Schedule

 Feb.
 7th and 8th

 Sept.
 19th and 20th OR October 10th and 11th

 Magic of Santa Dec.
 5th and 6th